It is week 2 of the $100 Room Challenge and we are taking a look at how to update a pine dining table for less than $50.

 You guys!
 Did you see all the rooms that are being made over for this $100 Room Challenge?
 Twenty four!
 Twenty four amazing bloggers have taken on this challenge.
 Woot woot!
 I am so excited.
 There are bathrooms and bedrooms and powder rooms and entryways.
 So fun!
 (In case you missed any of the participates, no worries, they are linking up each week to share their progress.
 Just scroll on down to the bottom of this post and you can watch their rooms transform.)

-This week I’m sharing a table transformation.
+This week I’m sharing a table makeover.
 We actually had a little head start on this project, and I am amazed at how it turned out.
 (My apologies.
 My husband seriously worked so fast, I hardly took any pictures, but I’ll do my best to show you the progress.)

 You may remember last week’s picture of our dining space.
 If not, here you go…

 That pine table matches nothing… I take that back.
 Do you see those TV trays in the corner?
 I guess they are also pine… in need of their own makeover.
 Now, keep in mind that I only have $100 to spend in here, therefore a new dining set is not in the budget; so we used what we already had.

 Our initial thought was to sand down the top of the table and restain it, but it was just not working out.
 Instead, we removed the tabletop and my husband (bless him) made a whole new top for the table using cedar planks.
 We did, however, reuse the base of the table (the legs and frame).

 Because the legs are filled with so many nooks, we used a liquid sander/deglosser to strip it for painting.